vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 Rewards are first [distributed amongst entities](#distributing-rewards-amongst-entities) (individuals or teams) and then any rewards distributed to teams are [distributed amongst team members](#distributing-rewards-amongst-team-members).

+Any rewards which would be distributed to an AMM sub-key should instead be sent to the parent key's corresponding account.
+These transfers should be labelled with a field `from_key` which specifies the sub-key as the original recipient.
+This field should be blank for rewards earned by a standard key.

 ### Distributing rewards amongst entities

 Rewards are distributed amongst entities based on the distribution method defined in the recurring transfer.